LinguaTechnica/tdd-typescript/units/01-javascript-mocking/02-vocabulary.md

 - **Mock (verb):** The act of using a mocked object to fill a requirement in a test.

-- **Stub:** A simple mock that just holds static needed for some operation.
-Stubs are most often used to mock calls to a database or API.
+- **Stub:** A simple mock that holds static data (JSON) needed for some operation.
+Stubs are most often used when mocking calls to a database or API.

 - **Spy:** A mocked function that allows tracking of the calls to that function, such as number of calls and the arguments passed with calls.